 KeyCDN is a free tool that provides the lab data of TTFB.
 This tool helps to get the details of TTFB of various locations.

-In the above image, you can find the TTFB is under a Good score (less than 800 ms) in the nearest location of the server (San Fransisco)
+In the above image, you can find the TTFB is under a Good score (less than 800 ms) in the nearest location of the server (San Francisco).

 How to Improve TTFB Issues?

-Before boarding into the way to reduce the TTFB score, let yourself ask whether TTFB is Google’s recommended core web vitals.
+Before boarding into the way to reduce the TTFB score, Ask yourself whether TTFB is Google’s recommended core web vitals.
 Does it hurt your web performance if TTFB is poor?